 According to war documents, more than 440 Commonwealth servicemen buried here were from the First World War, of which 107 remain unidentified.

-And around 200 soldiers buried during Second World War include 26 men from H.M.S.
+And around 200 soldiers were buried during Second World War, including 26 men from H.M.S.
 “Royal Oak”, which was sunk by a German U-boat.

 7. Popular diving and tourist destination

 Currently, Scapa Flow is considered one of the most visited tourist sites in the world.
 Having a rich wreck resource underneath, Scapa Flow is home to a wide variety of wild aquatic lives, attracting visitors from across the world.

 In addition, the body of water features a living account of the two World Wars and the natural beauty of many islands nearby.

 The highlights include diving options to visit the bed of this harbour and explore the remains of battleships, the Italian Chapel constructed by Italian prisoners, the Stromness Museum and the work of artists.